reysmerwvr/laravel-spanish-docs/blade.md

     </div>

 <a name="extending-blade"></a>
-## Extendiendo Blade
+## Extending Blade

-Blade le permite definir sus propias directivas personalizadas utilizando el método `directive`.
-Cuando el compilador Blade encuentra la directiva personalizada, llamará al callback con la expresión que contiene la directiva.
+Blade allows you to define your own custom directives using the `directive` method.
+When the Blade compiler encounters the custom directive, it will call the provided callback with the expression that the directive contains.

-El siguiente ejemplo crea una directiva `@datetime($var)` que le da formato a la variable `$var`, la cual es una instancia de `DateTime`:
+The following example creates a `@datetime($var)` directive which formats a given `$var`, which should be an instance of `DateTime`:

     <?php